Scarecrow1965/EncodeAIBootcamp/AIJokeGenerator/README.md

 To consolidate the knowledge acquired this week, students should complete the following project:

-1. Create a GitHub repository for your project
+1. Create a GitHub repository for your project - Done
-2. Add all members of your group as collaborators
+2. Add all members of your group as collaborators - Done
-3. Create a README.md file with a description of your project
+3. Create a README.md file with a description of your project - Done
 4. Create a new application from scratch using NextJS
 5. Develop a page for generating jokes using AI
 6. Add a feature for users to customize the Joke Parameters